Czorio/Artee/Readme.md

 At present, the only external library that is used is SDL2, which I included using VCPKG.
 I did this because I could never get the hang of including external libraries the "proper" way, and this method works out of the box.

+### Notes

+I only build in x64, as the SIMD libraries have been a bit of a problem with x86 for me.
+It might work in x86, though I don't intend to bug fix for it.
 Make sure to enable your compiler's OpenMP option as well.

 ## Contributing